 On antiques of German origin, you may sometimes run into the word Geschützt printed or stamped onto the piece.
 Pronounced "guess-shutst," the term is an abbreviation of gesetzlich geschutt, a German phrase that translates as "legally protected" or "copyrighted."

 The earliest that the term Geschützt was used was 1899.
-Therefore, any number of authentic antiques of German origin may not have this mark—in fact, its absence can suggest an even older age for the piece.
+Therefore, any number of authentic antiques of German origin may not have this mark its absence can suggest an even older age for the piece.

 Other Marks Indicating German Origin

 In addition to Geschützt or Ges.
-Gesch as an abbreviation of Gesetzlich Geschutzt, there are several other markings or stamps that can verify a piece as being of German origin:
+Gesch as an abbreviation of Gesetzlich Geschutzt, some several other markings or stamps can verify a piece as being of German origin:

 - D.R.P. or D.R.: DPR is the German abbreviation for Deutsches Reich Patent.
 Older German items are often marked "D.R.P." or "DR"